McMaster-Software-Engineers-2018/Getting-Started/README.md

 With the entire class in one organization, you can easily find the GitHub profiles of others.

 ## Collaborate on Software Projects
 Creating a `repository` here will allow other students to join in!
+Every member has full administrator privileges.

 _Have an interesting idea for a project but don't know where to start?_